-Substrata of any origin where \geq 80% of the substratum surface is soft (i.e. acoustically or optically soft and/or not stable enough through time to be able to maintain a reef ecosystem of some form).
+Substrata of any origin where \ge 80% of the substratum surface is soft (i.e. acoustically or optically soft and/or not stable enough through time to be able to maintain a reef ecosystem of some form).
 This is equivalent to a substratum where < 20 % of the substratum is hard.

-Substratum Class: Coarse Sediment

-A Soft Substratum where the dominant (i.e. \geq 80 %) grainsize is 0.0625 - 64 mm in any dimension.

-- Substratum Group: Pebble
+- Substratum Class: Coarse Sediment A Soft Substratum where the dominant (i.e. ≥ 80 %) grainsize is 0.0625 - 64 mm in any dimension. - Substratum Group: Pebble

-A Coarse Sediment where individual particles between 4-64 mm in any dimension are dominant (i.e. comprise \geq 80 % of the sediment component).
+A Coarse Sediment where individual particles between 4-64 mm in any dimension are dominant (i.e. comprise \ge 80 % of the sediment component).

-Substratum Subgroup: Very Coarse Pebble
+• Substratum Subgroup: Very Coarse Pebble

-A pebble-dominated substratum where \geq 80 % of the pebbles are between 32-64 mm in any dimension.
+A pebble-dominated substratum where ≥ 80 % of the pebbles are between 32-64 mm in any dimension.

-Substratum Subgroup: Coarse Pebble
+- Substratum Origin: Origin - Substratum Subgroup: Coarse Pebble

-A pebble-dominated substratum where \geq 80 % of the pebbles are between 16-32 mm in any dimension.
+A pebble-dominated substratum where \ge 80 % of the pebbles are between 16-32 mm in any dimension.

-Substratum Subgroup: Medium Pebble
+- Substratum Origin: Origin - Substratum Subgroup: Medium Pebble